 Strategic plan is a course of action which is designed to meet long-term objectives of an organization.
 Strategy deals with the choice and direction that the organization desires to-follow.
 It is a course of action through which an organization relates itself with environment so as to achieve its objectives.
 These definitions clearly show that strategic plan is a wider term while strategy is only a part of it.
 Strategic plan is related with mission and future direction, short and long-term performance targets and strategy of an organization.
-Strategy, on the other hand, is a set of decision-making rules for the guidance of organizational behavior.
-A strategic plan consists of an organization's mission and future direction, short-term and long-term performance targets, internal action approach and strategy to be used in achieving the targeted business results.
-Many large companies, who are committed to review their strategy regularly, usually prepare written document describing industry's economics, key success factors and drivers of change along with the company's strategic plan for dealing their external and internal environment.
-Such companies circulate the strategic plan to all managers and selected employees, along with some strategic initiatives.
+Strategic plan consists of an organization's mission and future direction, short and strategy to be used in achieving the targeted business results.
+Many large companies, who are committed to review their strategy regularly, usually prepare written document describing industry's economics, key success factors and drivers of change along with the strategic plan to all managers and selected employees, along with some strategic initiatives.
 Organizational objectives are the part of the strategic plan most often spelled out explicitly and communicated to managers and employees.